pgsweet/Code-And-Cauldron/README.md

 # Code and Cauldron
-You're a wizard's apprentice and you need to make potions and spells for them!
+You're a wizard's apprentice and you need to make their potions!
 To make these potions and spells you'll need to write some assembly code.
-You'll recieve a list of potions and spells to make, along with a recipie book, that will guide you through your apprenticeship!
+You'll recieve a list of potions to make, along with a recipie book, that will guide you through your apprenticeship!

 ## Developers:
 - Patrick Sweet: pgsweet@udel.edu